jhcook/miscellaneous/macOS/bin/README.md

 # Introduction

-Here are things you may use on the command line in on macOS.
+Here are things you may use on the command line on macOS.

 ## Games